Woman holding a placard with text written on it

 Cyber threats are not just an issue for large enterprises.
 According to the UK Government’s Cyber Security Breaches Survey 2024, almost six in ten medium-sized businesses and seven in ten large organisations experienced at least one cyber incident in the past year.
-This clearly shows that no business is too small or too niche to be targeted.
-Cyber criminals frequently see smaller organisations as “softer targets” with fewer resources dedicated to security.
+While phishing remains the most common attack vector, ransomware and supply chain attacks are becoming increasingly sophisticated.

-The financial and reputational impact of a cyber attack can be severe.
+The financial and reputational impact can be severe.
 IBM’s Cost of a Data Breach Report 2023 revealed that the average cost of a data breach in the UK now exceeds £3.4 million.
-This figure includes not only direct costs like investigation, remediation, and fines, but also hidden costs such as customer churn, lost contracts, and reputational harm.
+For smaller businesses, even a single breach could threaten survival, highlighting the importance of proactive security measures.

 Posters as Everyday Training Aids